phueb/Preppy/README.md

 # Preppy

-A small, and opinionated Python package for preparing language data for RNN language models.
+A small Python package for preparing *ordered* language data for RNN language models.

 ## To-do